-Responsible Choice I iouer Summury Main Goal: To teach students to make responsible choices Principle: To learn to make responsible choices based on positive outcomes for self and others.
+Responsible Choice IV iouer Buillinar y Main Goal: To teach students to make responsible choices Principle: To learn to make responsible choices based on positive outcomes for self and others.
 Consequences: Focus towards internal locus of control (student decisions and choices dictate outcomes and consequences).
 Consequences are logical and necessary.
 Student learns: I cause my own outcomes.
 I have many alternative behaviors in any situation.
 I have the power to choose the best alternative.